Check for Blocked Fallopian Tubes and Polyps, Fibroids, Adhesions & Scar Tissue at Our Durham, NC Clinic

 - A cleaning solution is used to clean the cervix and vagina.
 This is called betadine and is a brown soapy solution.

 - Sometimes an instrument may be used to grasp the cervix to allow traction.
 A pinch, like an injection, may be felt at this point, but this usually passes very quickly.

 - A flexible tube called a cannula, with a rubber stopper on the end, is placed against the opening of the cervix.
 This plugs the opening of the cervix so that as the “dye” is injected, it does not spill back into the vagina.

 - The speculum is removed and the patient is positioned correctly under the X-ray machine.
-A radiologist is present to perform fluoroscopy, or real-time X-ray images.
+A physician is present to perform fluoroscopy, or real-time X-ray images.

 - As the contrast is slowly injected into the uterus, the image of the uterine cavity and fallopian tubes becomes visible on the monitor.
 Patients and family members are encouraged to watch the monitor as the procedure is being done.

-- The radiologist takes a still X-ray images that demonstrates the HSG findings.
+- The physician takes a still X-ray images that demonstrates the HSG findings.
 Ideally, the contrast will appear to spill out of the ends of the fallopian tubes.

 After the still X-ray has been completed the procedure to test for blocked fallopian tubes via polyps, fibroids, adhesions, and scar tissue is finished.
 Most patients are surprised at how quickly the actual procedure can be accomplished.
 Results are given to the patient same day before they leave the room.

 Patients with blocked fallopian tubes will either have tubes that do not fill with contrast, or tubes that fill without spill.
 Often dilated tubes will be demonstrated if the obstruction is at the fimbriated end of the fallopian tube.